astronautlabs/diazo/projects/diazo/README.md

-# @astronautlabs/firegraph
+# @astronautlabs/diazo

 An MIT-licensed slot-driven directed-acyclical-graph (DAG) editor for Angular.
 This component was built for use in Astronaut Labs' Livefire product suite because there was no good existing open-source editor.
 We wanted to fix that, so we hope you find lots of great ways to use this editor in your projects!

-Firegraph is inspired by Blueprint, the visual programming language of Unreal Engine.
-Firegraph itself is just the editor that would power such an experience, and the library itself is completely domain-agnostic.
+Diazo is inspired by Blueprint, the visual programming language of Unreal Engine.
+Diazo itself is just the editor that would power such an experience, and the library itself is completely domain-agnostic.
-You can use Firegraph in your apps to introduce visual node-graph functionality in any domain where it makes sense to apply it, and we encourage you to do so!
+You can use Diazo in your apps to introduce visual node-graph functionality in any domain where it makes sense to apply it, and we encourage you to do so!

 ## Concepts

-Firegraph operates on a simple directed-acyclical-graph (DAG) data structure which is transparently available to you as the consumer of the library.
+Diazo operates on a simple directed-acyclical-graph (DAG) data structure which is transparently available to you as the consumer of the library.
 The DAG is specified as a set of nodes with distinct IDs which each specify a set of input and output slots.
 The DAG also tracks a set of edges which